AndyButland/UmbracoPersonalisationGroups/ReadMe.md

 The following tasks are planned to continue development of this package:

 - Implementation of further criteria, including cookie value, session key value and geographical
+- Find a nicer way of presenting the definition, so hiding the JSON and displaying as a human readable translation
 - Release as a package on our.umbraco.org